yuval-a/deriveODM/readme.md

 * `$` (last) When used as the **last** character of an **index** property, that index will be set as a *unique* index (using the same value for unique indexes will yield an error).
 Example: `_name$`, will define a *unique index* called `_name` (notice - the `$` char at the end of the property name will be removed, and will **not** be defined as part of the name).

-* `ALL_UPPERCASE`, when a property name is defined with all capital letters, it will be marked as **readonly**.
-If you try to set the value of a readonly property (using the `=` operator) - you will get an error message.
-Note, that if you also define a readonly property as an *index*, like in the above example - that property will **still** be settable via the constructor arguments (but **not** from anywhere else).
+* `ALL_UPPERCASE`, when a property name is defined with all capital letters, it will be marked as **read-only**.
+If you try to set the value of a read-only property (using the `=` operator) - you will get an error message.
+Note, that if you also define a read-only property as an *index*, like in the above example - that property will **still** be settable via the constructor arguments (but **not** from anywhere else).

 * `$` (start) - Putting the Dollar sign as the **first** character of a property name - will define it as a "**meta**" property (aka a "secret" property).
 A meta property will **not** be considered as part of the data structure of the model - it and its value will **not** be persisted on the database.
 If you iterate over the values of the data instance - it will **not** appear (it won't be enumerable).
 But you may **still** get and set its value locally.
 This is useful for saving some additional information that you only need locally, and does not require persistence on the database server.
 These can also be used to reference callback functions, as demonstrated later-on.<br>
 There are also, in-fact, three "built-in" meta properties,  two are automatically created for each object: